-‘How the old Mountains drip with Sunset’ by Emily Dickinson is a six stanza poem that is separated into sets of four lines, or quatrains.
-These quatrains do not follow one consistent pattern of rhyme, but that does not mean there are not rhythmic relationships between them.
+‘How the old Mountains drip with Sunset’ is a six-stanza poem that is separated into sets of four lines or quatrains.
+These quatrains do not follow one consistent pattern of rhyme, but that does not mean there are no rhythmic relationships between them.

 Explore How the old Mountains drip with Sunset

 The poem begins with the speaker describing the beautiful sights which greet one’s eyes upon viewing a setting sun.
-It seems to set the trees on fire, and warm the grasses and ferns with a smoldering fire.
-The entire world is influenced by its colours and its fading light, even the mountains.
+It seems to set the trees on fire and warm the grasses and ferns with a smoldering fire.
+The entire world is influenced by its colors and its fading light, even the mountains.

 When the night finally comes, there is a distinct lack in the sky.
 It is like an abyss has opened up where there was once a light show.
 The poem concludes with the speaker describing three master painters of the Baroque and Renaissance period.
 These men were paralyzed by the beauty of the sunset.
 They could not get close to depicting its depths and glory.